deepak-1530/rbe549.github.io/project4spring2025.md

 <a name='present'></a>

 ### 6.4.
-Presentation
+Presentation Video

-You are required to do an in-person presentation for 5mins (all team members MUST present) during the time decided (look out for a post on timings on <a href="https://piazza.com/wpi/spring2025/rbecs549">Piazza</a>) explaining your approach, the results as video.
+You are required to do a presentation video for a maximum of 3mins (all team members MUST present in the video) called ``VideoPresentation.mp4`` explaining your approach and the results.
 Explain what all problems you tackled during this project and how you overcame them.
 Further, talk about non-obvious observations, corner cases and failure modes along with potential ways to solve them.
 Also, give an in-depth analysis of your proposed approach.
-The presentation has to be professional of a conference quality presented to a wide range of audience ranging from a lay-person to an expert in the field.
+The presentation video has to be professional of a conference quality presented to an expert in the field.

 <a name='funcs'></a>